-^{}We are grateful to Diego Garcia, Tyler Muir, Justin Murfin and Heather Tookes for helpful comments.
+^{}We are grateful to James Choi, Diego Garcia, Rawley Heimer, Tyler Muir, Justin Murfin, Paul Tetlock (discussant), and Heather Tookes for helpful comments.
 We thank Jason Klusowski and Toomas Laarits for outstanding research assistance.
-This draft has also benefited from the comments of conference and seminar participants at the 2015 European Summer Symposium for Financial Markets (evening session), the 2015 IDC Summer Conference (early ideas), Universidad de Chile, University of Colorado Consumer Financial Decision Making Group, and Yale School of Management.
+This draft has also benefited from the comments of conference and seminar participants at the 2015 European Summer Symposium for Financial Markets (evening session), the 2015 IDC Summer Conference (early ideas), Universidad de Chile, University of Colorado Consumer Financial Decision Making Group, Yale School of Management, and 2016 NBER Spring Behavioral Finance Meeting.